What is the purpose of Lent?

 Dictionary.com

-Holy Week and as the real purpose for Lent
+Holy Week is the real purpose of Lent

 The first five weeks of Lent are preparation for the final Holy Week.